kshannn/react_art_gallery/README.md

 ### **Stategy**

 _Organisation_
-* Objective: Provide a service platform to encourage sharing of art and constructive reviews within the art community
+* Objective: Provide a platform to encourage sharing of art and constructive reviews within the art community

 _User_
 * Objective: To get reviews for the art that they shared so that they can identify the areas to improve on